 While witness testimony is important in many cases, driving under the influence charges rely on the testimony of a police officer, who is considered an expert witness.
 Most officers have been on the stand dozens, if not hundreds, of times before and they are not shaken or nervous about speaking in court.
 They also tend to have experience spotting, arresting and providing testimony against drunk drivers.
 For these reasons, what they say is generally more believed and accepted by the jury and judge than an average person who is asked to be a witness after they saw a crime occur.

-Your DUI Attorney in Vista Can Challenge the Testimony
+Your Attorney Can Challenge the Testimony

 Police Can’t Always Identify Signs of Intoxication

-While juries and judges are inclined to believe a police officer’s observations regarding whether or not someone is intoxicated over the observations of a random person, a DUI attorney in Vista might be able to help convince the court that these assumptions aren’t always valid.
+While juries and judges are inclined to believe a police officer’s observations regarding whether or not someone is intoxicated over the observations of a random person, a lawyer might be able to help convince the court that these assumptions aren’t always valid.
 In fact, a study conducted by scientists from Rutgers University’s Alcohol Behavior Research Laboratory determined that police, social drinkers and bartenders were all equally good at evaluating whether someone was inebriated; with all three groups correctly identifying the subject’s condition only 25% of the time.

 Creative Commons image by woodleywonderworks